 Communities that support and include all their members are stronger!

-The City is proud to honor the 2020 Temple City Older American of the Year James Ponnet.
-Please visit 2020 T.C.
-Older American of the Year to learn more about Mr Ponnet's countless contributions to the community.
+The City is proud to honor the 2020 Temple City Older American of the Year Connie Deckon.
+Please visit 2021 T.C.
+Older American of the Year to learn more about Ms. Deckon's countless contributions to the community.

 Parks & Recreation COVID-19 Updates